 |Crackers and crispbreads*|

-If you are unsure about which products to order on prescription, our Prescribable Products list helps you identify all of the gluten-free staples that have been approved for prescribing.
+If you're unsure about which products to order, our Prescribable Products list helps you identify all of the gluten free staples that have been approved for prescribing.
 You can download a copy on the right hand side of this page.
-This information can also be found in our Food and Drink Directory, this is kept current within our regular Food and Drink Directory updates published online and in Crossed Grain.
+This information can also be found in our Food and Drink Guide and is kept current within our regular Food and Drink Guide updates.

-Your dietitian will be able to give you advice on your gluten-free diet.
-If you are newly diagnosed, check that you have been referred to a dietitian.
+Your dietitian will be able to give you advice on your gluten free diet.
+If you're newly diagnosed, check that you have been referred to a dietitian.
 Your GP or hospital doctor can arrange this.

-You can also contact manufacturers directly, who will be able to give you information on their range of products and they are usually happy to send out samples.
+You can also contact manufacturers directly, who will be able to give you information on their range of products.
+Usually they're happy to send out samples.

 Paying for prescriptions